 The Pathfinder Report is issued each spring.
-Outstanding females and bulls are listed in the report and, more importantly, the breeders who are keeping AHIR records of performance are identified as owners of Pathfinder Cows and Pathfinder Sires.
+Outstanding females and bulls are listed in the report, and the breeders who are keeping AHIR records of performance are identified.

 Studying the Pathfinder Report is fairly simple.
-An effort has been made to list important information about the Pathfinder Cow, her owner and the performance information that has qualified her as a top female.
-If you wish to review a Pathfinder's extended pedigree or current expected progeny differences (EPDs) and dollar values (\$Values), we invite you to use the EPD/Pedigree Lookup on the Association website (www.angus.org).
+Listed is important information about the Pathfinder Cow, her owner and the performance information.
+To review a Pathfinder's extended pedigree or current expected progeny differences (EPDs) and \$Values, use the EPD/Pedigree Lookup on the Association website.

-Angus breeders who have qualifying cows in the 2016 report are listed in alphabetical order.
-All cows in a herd that qualify are reported following the owner's name.
+Angus breeders with qualifying cows in the 2019 report are listed in alphabetical order.
+All cows in a herd that qualify are reported following their owner's name.